siberianfox/g2wiki/Digital-IO-(GPIO).md

 **Note: This page is in process.
-SOMe of the digital output functions may not yet be available. all the input functions should work as stated.**
+Some of the digital output functions may not yet be available (like the ability to write directly to an output). all the input functions should work as stated.**

 This page describes how digital inputs work in firmware version 0.98, firmware build 100+.
 To report the version use `{fv:n}`.
 To report build number use `{fb:n}`